robertahunt/specify7-wiki/TreeConsiderations.md

 query becomes a range query.

 The disadvantage of this approach is that it moves the complication from query time to update time.
-Anytime the tree structure is changed, non local updates must be performed to keep the information in the node numbers current.
+Whenever the tree structure is changed, non local updates must be performed to keep the information in the node numbers current.
 Where ease of updates is a priority over ease of queries, this approach is inappropriate.
 This has been the